konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | resultsDirPath     | Path to results directory in the data workspace                           | No       |                      |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes in 5.1.0
+* added support for OCI artifacts.

 ## Changes in 5.0.0
 * The task now writes pushed image details to a results json file in the workspace